 - Brick Joke:

-- In "Zanta Claws", Edd says he thought the real Santa died years ago, only to meet what is apparently Santa at the end.
+- In "Zanta Claws", Edd says he thought the real Santa died centuries ago, only to meet what is apparently Santa at the end.
 In "Zanta Claws III", Zanta offhandedly reveals he was the original Santa when he was alive.

 - Butt-Monkey: Tom and Matt end up on the receiving end of a lot of abuse in the cartoons, although Matt may arguably get it worse because it's obvious Edd and Tom don't like him, though Edd got along better with Matt by the "Legacy" episodes.